Blogs

 New regional geopolitics and conclusion

 Libya is a privileged state in terms of natural wealth.
 However, in its history it has suffered a lot and continues to do so.
 It has gone through monarchies, colonization and dictatorships until finally becoming today a failed state.
-Its political structure is complicated, as it is tribal, and that is why none of the political systems has succeeded completely because it has not been able to harmonize the internal organizations.
+Its political structure is complicated, as it is tribal, and therefore none of the political systems has succeeded completely because it has not managed to harmonize the internal organizations.
 Today the country consists of three rival governments and hundreds of militias and armed groups that continue to compete for power and control of territory, trade routes and strategic military sites.
 For the status to be resolved, the countries actively involved in the conflict (Russia, Turkey, United Arab Emirates and Qatar) need to comply with the UN arms embargo.
 In addition, foreign powers must increase their understanding of the country to be successful in bringing about the best possible solution.
-Even if Libya is on the verge of becoming the next Syria, there are still opportunities to save status and give the country what it has long lacked: stability.
+Even if Libya is on the verge of becoming the next Syria, there are still opportunities to save the status quo and give the country what it has long lacked: stability.

 Al Jazeera, A. (December 18, 2017).
 Haftar: Libya's UN-backed government's mandate obsolete.